hameerabbasi/sparse-ndarray-protocols/README.rst

 In line with the SciPy conventions for CSR, but with the following exception: If ``ndim > 2`` is supported, then CSD conventions are followed where *only* the rows (``axis=ndim-2``) are compressed.

+Potential Uses
+""""""""""""""

+This format is important as many linear algebra and machine learning operations rely on it.

 CSC
 ^^^